 Classification is an important part of machine learning because it allows machines to learn how to automatically identify objects and patterns in data.

-How is Classification Used in Machine Learning?
+How can you use Classification in Machine Learning?

 There are many ways to classify data, but some of the most common methods are:

-- Binary classification: This method uses two possible values, such as “true” or “false”, to classify data.
+1. Binary classification: This method uses two possible values, such as “true” or “false”, to classify data.

 Conclusion